frankieakam/verse/README.md

 - GitHub: Hosting the project and enabling collaboration.

 ## Contribution
-Feel free to contribute to the development of Verse!
+Feel free to contribute to Verse!
 You can submit issues, suggest features, or create a pull request to improve the project.

-## License
-This project is open source and available under the MIT License.

 ## Contact
 For any inquiries, collaboration or feedback, you can reach me via email at [franklyn.akam@gmail.com].